seamplex/wasora/README.md

+% Wasora
+%
+%

-[wasora](https://wasora.bitbucket.org) is a free computational tool designed to aid a cognizant expert---i.e. you, whether an engineer, scientist, technician, geek, etc.---to analyze complex systems by solving mathematical problems by means of a high-level plain-text input file containing algebraic expressions, data for function interpolation, differential equations and output instructions amongst other facilities.
+[Wasora](https://www.seamplex.com/wasora) is a free computational tool designed to aid a cognizant expert---i.e. you, whether an engineer, scientist, technician, geek, etc.---to analyze complex systems by solving mathematical problems by means of a high-level plain-text input file containing algebraic expressions, data for function interpolation, differential equations and output instructions amongst other facilities.
 At a first glance, it may look as another high-level interpreted programming language, but---hopefully---it is not: wasora should be seen as a [syntactically-sweetened](http://en.wikipedia.org/wiki/Syntactic_sugar) way to ask a computer to perform a certain mathematical calculation.
 For example, see [here](https://wasora.bitbucket.org/realbook/._realbook006.html) to find how the famous [Lorenz system](http://en.wikipedia.org/wiki/Lorenz_system) may be solved by writing the three differential equations into a plain-text input file as humanly-friendly as possible.

 Although its ultimate subject is optimization, it may hopefully help you with the tough calculations that usually appear when working with problems that have some kind of complexity, allowing the user to focus on what humans perform best---expert judgment and reaching conclusions.
 Some of its main features include